KopfLab/labware_commands/README.md

   - `direction cc` to set the direction to counter clockwise
   - `direction cw` to set the direction to clockwise
   - `direction switch` to reverse the direction (note that any direction changes stops the pump if it is in `rotate <x>` mode)
-  - `lock` to lock the pump (i.e. no commands will be accepted until `unlock` is called)
-  - `unlock` to unlock the pump if it is locked
-  - to be continued (more commands in progress)...
+  - `page` to switch to the next page on the LCD screen